 Looking for tips for teaching reluctant writers?
-I can explain my process for you.
+I can explain my process for you with some fun and simple writing activities.

 Teaching writing cannot be done in one way.
 Some teachers swear by the writing workshop.
 Others only use outlines and note cards for student essays.
-I’ve implemented a variety of tools and methods.
+I’ve implemented a variety of tools and methods in my writing lessons, some with better results.
 Overall, introducing a variety of methods and conferencing with students allow for students to take ownership of their writing process.
 When teachers express to students that together we will find the right process, then students become writers.

 Writing is a personal exercise, and students bring various abilities and feelings to their writing assignments.
 This is good— but as teachers, how should teachers prepare for lessons?
 Some students may never enjoy writing or write in their spare time.
 What helps?
 Hopefully, with a variety of writing worksheets, writing activities, and flexibility they feel confident in their writing.

-And so… here are my three tips for teaching writing so that you can hopefully reach more students.
+And so… here are my four tips for teaching writing so that you can hopefully reach more students.

 Often, teaching reluctant writers involves interactive options.
 Writing activities can get students moving around the room, helping each other.
 Encourage group collaboration for generating ideas for individual students.
 For instance, students can outline their body paragraphs’ main ideas and get other opinions for support.
 (This will also help the writer spot repeated or unorganized information.)
 Sometimes fresh eyes can explain when two ideas should be combined and where a transition will clarify ideas.